Saket046/Red-wine-quality-predictor/README.md

    - Scaled user inputs and fed them into the model to predict wine quality (Good/Bad).
    - Displayed prediction results with a help table for parameter guidance and contact information.

-3. **Deployment on Heroku:**
+3. **Deployment on Render:**
    - Created `requirements.txt` and `Procfile` for dependency management and app configuration.
-   - Uploaded codebase to GitHub and deployed the app on Heroku, enabling public accessibility.
+   - Uploaded codebase to GitHub and deployed the app on Render, enabling public accessibility.

 #### **Impact**
 This project automates wine quality prediction, providing accurate and efficient insights for quality assurance.
-It integrates advanced machine learning with a user-friendly interface, showcasing end-to-end machine learning project deployment.
+It integrates machine learning with a user-friendly interface, showcasing end-to-end machine learning project deployment.